Here are some important, key points to keep in mind about the Enhanced S/U Grading Option for students:

 6. Select the ‘Submit’ button above your class list.
 (Justification not needed for S/U requests, and is only required if submitting a request for a Late Drop.)

-- If I edit my grading basis to the Enhanced S/U for a Summer class prior to the Drop/Schedule Revision deadline, can I change it back to Graded?
+- If I edit my grading basis to the Enhanced S/U for a Spring 2021 class prior to the Drop/Schedule Revision deadline, can I change it back to Graded?

 Yes.
 Prior to the Drop/Schedule Revision deadline, you will still be able to make changes to your schedule in your Enrollment Wizard, including being able to edit your Grading Basis for your enrolled classes.
 After this time, any implications of utilizing the Enhanced S/U Grading Basis through the COVID-19 Schedule Revision request as outlined throughout this page will be upheld.